-Brodick is the main town on the Isle of Arran, known as 'Scotland in miniature'.
+Brodick is the main village on the Isle of Arran, the largest island in the Firth of Clyde.

-You can find out more about the history of the island by visiting the Isle of Arran Heritage Museum.
-Brodick is also home to an 18-hole golf course and a variety of cafés, shops and hotels by the town’s main road.
+You can find out more about the history of the island by visiting the Isle of Arran Heritage Museum, covering everything from geology and archaeology to island farming traditions.

 Brodick also makes a convenient base from which to explore and enjoy the island.
 Pick from a choice of accommodation, including boutique hotels, cosy B&Bs, well-appointed holiday cottages, a cheerful bunkhouse and more.

 The content of many of our web listings is provided by third party operators and not VisitScotland.
 VisitScotland accepts no responsibility for (1) any error or misrepresentation contained in third party listings, and (2) the contents of any external links within web listings ((1) and (2) together hereinafter referred to as the "Content").
 VisitScotland excludes all liability for loss or damage caused by any reliance placed on the Content.
 The Content is provided for your information only and is not endorsed by VisitScotland.